Daxexs/flet-easy/docs/Customized-app/General-settings.md

+# General settings
-This is achieved through the `page` value provided by `Flet`.
+This is achieved through the [`page`](https://flet.dev/docs/controls/page/) value provided by `Flet`.
 For this you have to use the `config` decorator of the `Flet-Easy` object.

 Decorator to add a custom configuration to the app:

-* The decorator function must receive a mandatory parameter, for example: `page:ft.Page`.
+* The decorator function must receive a mandatory parameter, for example: [`page:ft.Page`](https://flet.dev/docs/controls/page/).
 Which can be used to make universal app configurations.
 * The decorator function does not return anything.

 ### Example